 For example, if your restaurant is…

-- opened for lunch and dinner 6 days/week
+- open for lunch and dinner 6 days/week

 - and operates at full capacity just two days/week